‘Welcome, your favorite email has a fresh new look.’

 The ‘Snooze’ Feature – This new feature means users can actually tell an email to ‘come back later’ if they aren’t ready to take an action.

-In a way, this feature benefits marketers as recipients have the option to choose a more convenient moment to devote time to an email instead of bypassing it or deleting it – for example, registering for an event invite, or being reminded to read the latest research on financial email marketing.
+In a way, this feature benefits marketers as recipients have the option to choose a more convenient moment to devote time to an email instead of bypassing it or deleting it.
 However, this may also skew some data on open rates if your emails are going to those that use Gmail, as they would technically remain unopened by the recipient who chose to acknowledge them when they were originally sent, but snooze them for a later point in time.

 Email Nudging – If Google notices a few messages sitting in a user’s Gmail inbox after a set timeframe, Gmail will now resurface the email asking the user if they’d like to reply.
 For marketer’s, this means a second chance at getting your unopened emails noticed without sending a reminder yourself.